Are the optimists right?

 Plus, unlike fossil fuels, the ultimate supply of renewable energy (the sun) is virtually unlimited.
 If the acceleration of renewable power generation continues, solar and wind will one day not simply substitute oil and coal; they will supply a super-abundance of energy beyond what could ever be possible with finite fossil fuels.

-Techno-optimists like Arbib et al challenge the status quo with a simple question: Why don't we just do this instead?
-The direct benefits would be strong; the indirect effect would be to make society’s CO2 problems disappear.
+Techno-optimists challenge the status quo with a simple question: Why don't we just do this instead?
+The direct benefits would be strong; the indirect effect would be to end society’s CO2 problems.

 Is climate change a challenge?
-Or is it a choice to hold onto past ways of doing things when we could be doing them smarter?
+Or is it a choice to hold onto past ways of doing things when we could be doing something smarter?

 Technology promises to make this world better.
 At least some of that promise is surely real.
 But it won’t be realized unless you bring some important complications to the conversation.
-Here are two ways you might help break the binary in your world.
+Here are three ways you might help break the binary in your world:

 Techno-optimists speak with confidence about what the positive consequences of implementing their agenda will be.
 Left unchallenged, this confidence can cause blind spots in everyone’s thinking.
-Arbib et al’s whitepaper on climate change offers a textbook example.
+RethinkX's whitepaper on climate change offers a textbook example of this.
 They conclude:

 It’s phrases like “whack-a-mole”, which dismiss every other approach to solving this complex global problem as a time-waster, that rile up the techno-skeptics and risk dragging you into dead-end Twitter wars.

 More helpful is to bring back the uncertainty that they have removed from view.

 Doing foresight is a journey in two dimensions: complexity and uncertainty.
 Zurek and Henrichs (2007) sketched the landscape this way: